GSI Helmholtz Centre for Heavy Ion Research

-The laboratory performs basic and applied research in physics and related natural science disciplines.
+The laboratory performs basic and applied research in physics and related natural sciences.
 Main fields of study include plasma physics, atomic physics, nuclear structure and reactions research, biophysics and medical research.
 The lab is a member of the Helmholtz Association of German Research Centres.

 Shareholders are the German Federal Government (90%) and the State of Hesse, Thuringia and Rhineland-Palatinate.
 As a member of the Helmholtz Association, the current name was given to the facility on 7 October 2008 in order to bring it sharper national and international awareness.

 The GSI Helmholtz Centre for Heavy Ion Research has strategic partnerships with the Technische Universität Darmstadt, Goethe University Frankfurt, Johannes Gutenberg University Mainz and the Frankfurt Institute for Advanced Studies.

 Primary research

 The chief tool is the heavy ion accelerator facility consisting of: